Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 There’s an even more complex piece to this puzzle.

-The Matrix-M adjuvant does something that we see with saponins in general, which is modulating an immune system for an up-regulated interferon-I response…
+The Matrix-M adjuvant does something we see with saponins in general: modulating an immune system for an up-regulated interferon-I response…

 On the surface, up-regulating type I interferon genes might seem insignificant…

-But it’s not… it was through the excellent work of Dr. Akiko Iwasaki where we got confirmation that folks with a high interferon-I response were more likely to either not get infected at all or experience what they were calling an “abortive infection.”
+But it’s not… It was through the excellent work of Dr. Akiko Iwasaki that we got confirmation that folks with a high interferon-I response were more likely to either not get infected at all or experience what they were calling an “abortive infection.”

-This interferon-I idea is really complex and relates to a lot of different parts of our immune system… you should probably refresh that cup of tea before we continue.
+This interferon-I idea is complex and relates to many different parts of our immune system… You should probably refresh that cup of tea before we continue.

-We’re going to really get into the thick of it, like we went traveling through Europe and couldn’t find a razor for several weeks…
+We’re going to really get into the thick of it, like we traveled through Europe and couldn’t find a razor for several weeks…

 6. Let’s talk about our immune system